0xDBFB7/ionprinter/documents/construction.md

 Is it a documentation issue?

+Like, I just needed a sim program for microwave circuits, and I just downloaded QUCS and installed it.
+No problemo!

 Charged Particle Beams by Stanley Humphries has an entire section on neutralization; passive compensation, active emission, transverse neutralization, and limits on focusing.

+Wait, why can't a diffusion pump just use a gas stream, rather than a condensing liquid?